arsalanmohseni/shopping-website-nextjs/README.md

 ## Next steps

-1. Install mongodb & mongodb shell(If not installed)
+1. Get a free postgresql server(like neon or elephant sql) or install postgresql on your pc
-2. Create a Cluster
+2. Create a file named ".env"
-3. Create a database in that
+3. Write this code in .env:
-4. Create 2 collections with these names: Post, User
-5. Done!!
+`
+DATABASE_URL="<connection string here>"
+`
+4.
+    - If existing database: `npx prisma db pull`, then: `npx prisma generate`
+    - If new database: `npx prisma generate`

 ## Learn More